Home Best Places in the Fraser Valley Abbotsford’s Maan Farms

 Located at 790 McKenzie Road, Maan Farms is a family-owned Fraser Valley farm.
 It’s a great place to buy fresh fruits and vegetables and take children for some fun.

 As a play place, Maan Farms is really good.
 It has a country look and rustic style, typical of a farm.
 The petting zoo is a fair size and most of the play apparatus is hand-built by the owners.
 Young children love it!
-It’s a popular self-contained place that’s ideal for holding birthday parties for kids.
+It’s a popular, self-contained place that’s ideal for holding birthday parties for kids.

-In spring the farm hosts an Easter Event and Mother’s Day activities.
+In the spring the farm hosts an Easter Event and Mother’s Day activities.
 From mid-August until mid-September the Abbotsford Sunflower Festival takes place on the property.

 For full details about the attraction, see the Maan Farms website.